guyd1995/smiley-pad/models/README.md

 # SmileyPad: Training FecNet
 ## Introduction
 This part of the repository contains code pertaining to the training of the model at the core of SmileyPad.
-It is not necessary in order to make SmileyPad work, but is provided mostly for curious developers interested in reproducing the construction of the model.
+It is not necessary for SmileyPad to operate, but is provided for the curious developer interested in reproducing the construction of the model.
 The model is a variant based on an architecture presented in [[1]](#1) called FecNet.
 The dataset was also first introduced in the same paper.

 ## Using Code
 In order to use the code you will need to complete the following steps: